CypherpunkArmory/UserLAnd-Site/README.md

 Gatsby will perform an optimized production build for your site, generating static HTML and per-route JavaScript code bundles.

+### Deploying

+If you want to deploy to _production_ you should just merge this to master and let CI take care of it.

+To deploy to a "pushbutton" environment follow these instructions.

+1. Install go-task: `curl -sL https://taskfile.dev/install.sh | sh`
+2. Prepare the environment: `task prepare WORKSPACE=<workspace name>`
+3. For your next deploy you can just do `task deploy WORKSPACE=<workspace name>`
+4. When you are done: `task destroy WORKSPACE=<workspace name>`

+View your deploy at `<workspace name>.testpunch.io`

+The workspace name should be a single short, memorable word.

 ## 🧐 What's inside?

 A quick look at the top-level files and directories you'll see in a Gatsby project.